Geowan/alx-low_level_programming/0x00-hello_world/README.md

 Script 3-name compiles a C file and creates an executable named cisfun

 Script 4-puts.c prints exactly "Programming is like building a multilingual puzzle, followed by a new line

+Script 5-printf.c  prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

+Script 6-size.c prints the size of various types on the computer it is compiled and run on

+Script 100-intel  generates the assembly code (Intel syntax) of a C code and save it in an output file